Bharat9848/notes/promptEngineering.md

 # prompt engineering

-## General
+## Best practices
   - Beware of many new reasoning models often struggles with in-context learning and examples in prompt.
-It requires clear goals and strict format
+They requires clear goals and strict format
+  - Repeat the important instruction above and bottom of prompt as llm tends to forgot older prompt.
+  - LLM have quadratically scaling attention-bias mechanism due to which llm are not performative on longer prompts.
+  - Repeat important aspects.
+Experiments have shown that llm put good attention to the top and bottom of the prompt and it is lost in the middle
+  - Adding and removing keywords like adjectives etc.
+  - Be specific rather than adding not-to-do instructions in the prompt e.g. We want summarization or we want step by step guides.
+  - Changing and rephrasing words:
+  - rearranging words:
+  - combining and splitting words: Breaking down complex task.
+  - instruct for exit path for unclear situation.
+  - Clear syntax involves using good verbs to explain intent precisely.
+Output generation syntax should be clean and demarcated.
+Using separator in different part of prompt.
+Using markdown markation to define section and subsection.
- - check prompts for typo and bad grammer.
+  - check prompts for typos and bad grammer in prompt.
- - Model are very sensitive to propmts, even changing the prompt with space can lead to different output.
-Evaluate model response for slighest change in prompt.
  - prompt structure should be subjected to experimentation
   1. Not all prompt parts are important [1](https://arxiv.org/abs/2307.03172)
   2. needle in a hay stack test
   3. RULER[1](https://arxiv.org/abs/2404.06654)

 ## Context window management
  - convesation history can run out of context window.
 Techiques like conversation pruning e.g. to include only last N messages or summarize the conversation through llm.
  - turn off reasoning.